dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 }
 ```

+## Let's Do Some Cleaning

-While we're looking at this I feel like we should move our `Game` struct into it's own module and only keep shared types
+While we're looking at this, I feel like we should move our `Game` struct into it's own module and only keep shared
-in our `main.rs` file.
+types in our `main.rs` file.
 It's probably more of a personal preference but I like to keep the `main.rs` file as clean as possible since it's the
 entry point to our binary and is responsible for orchestrating everything together rather than implementing logic.